 - Choose duffel bags for your clothing rather than suitcases.
 They save room in the car and are much easier to carry.

-Since you'll be driving a long distance, you'll want to have a road trip planner, or some way of keeping your plans together.
-Whether you want to go old-school and use traditional maps, or have printed directions from sites like Google Maps or Mapquest, make sure you keep these things organized and readily available.
+Since you’ll be driving a long distance, you’ll want to have a road trip planner or some way of keeping your plans together.
+Whether you want to go old-school and use traditional maps or have real-time directions from sites like Google Maps or Mapquest, make sure you keep these things organized and readily available.
 GPS systems are popular too, but see to it that yours is updated before you get on the road.
 No matter which method you choose, be sure you keep your eyes on the road.
 Below are some other road trip tips that will keep you safe:

 - Remember not to tailgate.
 This puts you and other drivers at risk of an accident and/or injuries.

 - Travel in a car that is fuel efficient, to lower your costs and save on some additional wear and tear to the vehicle.
 If you don’t have an especially efficient car at your disposal, search around for some gas mileage tips that may be able to lower your fuel output for the duration of your road trip.